 If you decide to dry your plums in the oven, then you should be very careful not to turn them into chips.
 Make sure to set your oven to the lowest possible setting and watch them all the time.
 It depends on the oven and your plums how long will it take to dry them up.

 Check out this video to see more about how to make your prunes.

 When you have your prunes ready, you will need to rehydrate them.
 Yes, you heard me right, just when you went through the process of drying them up.
 Boil them in the water to complete the rehydration process.
-Then use the blender to make the prune juice.
+Then use the specialized green smoothie blender to make the juice.

 Use two cups of rehydrated prunes and one cup of water that you have left from rehydrating the prunes.
 Blend them until you have the prune juice ready.
 You probably do not need to add additional sugar, but if you feel that the juice is not sweet enough, you may add it a bit.